TheCandidStartup/TheCandidStartup.github.io/_drafts/my-setup.md

 ### (3) Interquartz 98393 Enterprise Speakerphone

 Simple, cheap and cheerful desk phone.
 It rings, it has hands free and mute buttons.
-What more do you need on the increasingly rare occasions you use a phone?
+What more do you need on the increasingly rare occasions you use a landline phone?
 Even better its powered entirely by the phone line.
 No additional power brick, no need for another power socket.

 ### (4) In Tray